17

 $\begingroup$

-Interesting question !
+Interesting question!
 As far as I know, there are at least two secretly equivalent answers.

 A somehow more conceptual reason is related to the fact that those theories have an anomaly, i.e. you get only projective representations of MCG's, and invariant of 3-fold with some extra structure (I learned this point of view from Walker and Freed-Teleman).
 The origin of the story is the 3d Chern-Simons TFT introduced by Witten using Feynman integrals.
 It turns out that there is a 4d TFT around, a very simple topological version of Yang-Mills theory.
 This theory is simple because it involves integrating 4-forms on 4-folds, and those forms are actually exact.
-So if Feynman integrals really were integrals, by Stokes theorem this would be trivial on closed manifold, and for a 4-fold W with boundary we could define $$Z_{CS}(\partial W):=Z_{YM}(W).$$ SInce any oriented 3-fold bound a 4-fold this would indeed be enough to define your theory.
+So if Feynman integrals really were integrals, by Stokes theorem this would be trivial on a closed manifold, and for a 4-fold W with boundary we could define $$Z_{CS}(\partial W):=Z_{YM}(W).$$ Since any oriented 3-fold bound a 4-fold this would indeed be enough to define your theory.

 It turns out $Z_{YM}$ is not trivial, but it is close to be: it is an invertible theory.
 It means in particular that it attaches 1-dimensional vector spaces to 3-fold, and that every 4-fold $W$ gives an isomorphism $$Z_{YM}(\partial W) \longrightarrow Z_{YM}(\emptyset)=\mathbb{C}$$ which depends on the choice of $W$ only up to bordism.
 Hence you get a number defined up to this choice, and the bordism class of $W$ is precisely the extra structure occurring in this anomaly I was talking about.